nijnstein/Learning-Days/README.md

-# Learning days for kids - leren van dagen voor kinderen
+# Software for Learning the days of the week for kids
+# Software voor het leren van week dagen voor kinderen

 The application - De applicatie: